yeungpinghei/yeungpinghei.github.io/README.md

 </audio>
 <br>
 However, just by looking at the raw F0 contour alone is not enough to answer my research question.
-How do I know if the difference is statistically significant?
+How do I know if the difference between Hong Kong English and American English is statistically significant?
-In the next section, I will provide a step-by-step guide on how I used GAMM to analyze me data.
+In the next section, I will provide a step-by-step guide on how I used GAMM to analyze the data.

 ---
 I will present my findings at <a href="https://www.icphs2023.org/">ICPhS 2023</a> this August, so please come if you want to know more about my study!